primitive/nice2Bone/README.md

 # TO DO
-1. Optimise FontAwsome and Google Fonts use
+1. Optimise Fonts use
 2. Refine: titles / meta handling
 3. Fix: 404 handling for CPT
 4. Add: WP theme support and user configurables
+5. moderise FA use - "@fortawesome/fontawesome-svg-core": "^6.4.0",

 /wp/v2/menu-items